 MUSICAL WAINSGATE

 Some of the people behind Wainsgate’s long tradition of musical excellence – three generations of the Ashworth family, John William Parker, Hird Thomas, John Kitchen and many members of Wainsgate choirs over the years are buried in the graveyard or commemorated at Wainsgate.
+Three Jenkinson brothers, all musicians, are buried at Wainsgate.

 Click on the LINKS to find out more…..